 This matter is a petition for writ of habeas corpus filed pursuant to 28 U.S.C. § 2254.
+Petitioner proceeds pro se.
 The Court has conducted an initial review of the Petition under Rule 4 of the Rules Governing Section 2254 Cases in the United States District Courts.
 For the reasons explained below, the Court directs Respondent to file a limited Pre-Answer Response addressing the timeliness of this action.